Celesterenee7/react-native-guitar-app/README.md

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 * Interactive CSS for responsive scrolling and tricks.

+## Schedule for 2/28

+* 8:00am to 11:00am : Build out the componenet structure for the project

 ## Specifications:

 |Spec|Input|Output|